 The air which we breathe in and breathe out is not pure oxygen or carbon dioxide respectively.
-As we all knew that our body and the cells inside it requires more oxygen to respire and to perform its regular functions and our environment does not provide us with an exclusive supply of oxygen.
+As we all knew that our body and the cells inside it require more oxygen to respire and to perform its regular functions and our environment does not provide us with an exclusive supply of oxygen.
 In a similar way, while breathing out, we do exclusively give out carbon dioxide.
 Let’s know more about the composition of gases we breathe.

 Composition of Inhaled and Exhaled Air